Vice-President of the European Parliament

 Edward is awarded the Medal of Honour by the European Inter-University Centre for Human Rights and Democratisation (EIUC)

-Edward leads the Single Seat campaign to end the European Parliament's controversial multi-Seat arrangement
+74% of MEPs support Edward's campaign to end the European Parliament's controversial multi-Seat arrangement

 On Feb 2 the BBC program Fake or Fortune found the picture to be a fake, but the biggest shock was that the Paris-based Chagall family, asked for an opinion, annouced that it would destroy the picture.
 Help save the Chagall and sign our petition here